A number of fully funded scholarships are available for any area of study within the doctoral programme.

 - The potential of the candidates' doctoral research proposal

-Scholarship awards are subject to candidates successfully securing admission and joining the PhD in Management, Accounting, or Finance in September 2021.
+Scholarship awards are subject to candidates successfully securing admission and joining the PhD in Management in September 2021.

 Award Announcement Date

-Candidates will be notified of the outcome of thei application in April 2021.
+Candidates will be notified of the outcome of their application in April 2021.